sisihagen/website/content/en/blog/2019/11/murder-is-justice.md

 title: "Murder is justice?"
 date: 2019-11-04
 tags: "Society"
+geo: "World"
+draft: false
 shorttext: "The murder is celebrated.
 From Islamist and Christian.
 The important questions will be neglected, the focus is on comparisons of the presentations."
-draft: false
 lang: en
 cover: "society"
 ---